hiandersson/dream-rl-agents/Documentation/PPO.md

 When the factors between the old and the new policy gets close to 1 we can simply the expression even more.
 This is why it is called "proximal policy optimization":

 ![ReweightingFactor](/Documentation/PPOGradient.png)

+#### Surrogate function

+Now we have an approximate form of the gradient we can think of it as the gradient of a new object and call it the surrogate function: